SPH partners Google on joint business plan for 2020

 In addition, they will collaborate in the areas of talent and innovation-culture building, as well as industry thought leadership, through training provided by Google which includes design-thinking training and certifications.

-SPH, which publishes The Business Times (BT), said it has had a long-standing collaborative relationship with Google.
+SPH, which publishes The Business Times, said it has had a long-standing collaborative relationship with Google.
 For instance, since the launch of Google Nest Hub last year, users have been able to get audio and video news feeds from BT and The Straits Times.

 SPH has also implemented enterprise analytics tool Google Analytics 360 which tracks users' behaviour across multiple channels such as apps and websites.